-Creed C. Black Professor of Philosophy
+Professor in the Department of Philosophy

 He and Professor Karen Detlefsen (Penn) were awarded an ACLS Collaborative Research Grant to begin their new multi-year project on Émilie Du Châtelet and 18th century Newtonian thought in France.
 They are currently writing the first English-language monograph on Châtelet's philosophy.

 Here's a recent article in the Washington Post that Janiak wrote about how he first encountered Madame Du Châtelet.
+Janiak was recently interviewed for an APA blog about diversifying the philosophy canon.

 See this recent blog post on my presentation of Project Vox to a digital humanities conference at McGill in Montreal.